05TharunKM/Samsung-PD-Training-/README.md

 <details>
 <summary>Day1</summary>

+**Introduction to TCL and VSDSYNTH Toolbox Usage**

-+ Day 1's task is to create a command (in my case, tclbox) and pass a .csv file from the UNIX shell to the TCL script, taking into consideration mainly three general scenarios from the user's point of view.
++ Day 1's task is to create a command 'tclbox' and pass a .csv file from the shell to the TCL script, taking into consideration many general scenarios from the user's point of view.

 <p align="center">
  <img width="1080" alt="files.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/d2e2018ca40fbe4cb4e0a4b6310650a9b3e1685f/docs/assets/TCL_Day1/files.png">